vic/typhon/README.md

   output.
 We're into it.
 Anyways ensuring all the files under examples/ work is always a good-thing(tm).

-- Investigate if we pypy has a Python parser in Python, if so, we could use that once we compile python programs to teplace the sexp-script.
+- Investigate if the pypy project has a Python parser in Python, if so, we could use that once we compile python programs to replace the bin/pyparse.py script.

-  Im in search of a nice Python parser that can be implemented in Ruby or used as a c-extension.
-Right now, we use a simple Python script that outputs a program AST using Ruby literals then feed that to the Typhon compiler to produce Rubinius asm

 - Bootstrap. write the Typhon compiler in Python.